 The Associated Press contributed to this report.

-*Corrected to show New Mexico has the second highest percentage of American Indian or Alaska Native people.
+Correction: This was was corrected to show New Mexico has the second highest percentage of American Indian and Alaska Native people.